skukla/commerce-mesh/docs/DEVELOPMENT-STRATEGY.md

 ## Key Learnings

-1. **Catalog Service has NO facets support** - Always use Live Search for filters
+1. **Both services support facets** - Catalog Service for browsing, Live Search for AI-enhanced search facets
 2. **Sort field is `attribute` not `name`** - Returns empty results if wrong
 3. **Catalog requires `phrase` parameter** - Even if empty string
 4. **Use `page_size: 1` for facets** - Aggregations cover all results anyway